 - Course work at the law school for which the student receives credit toward the JD degree by the law school and that is not listed below in the list of "Courses that do not count toward the 67 LCUs" requirement.
-(The way that a course is graded is not the determinant of whether a course counts or not.) - Course work for which a student receives credit toward the JD degree that is approved work done at another accredited U.S. law school and work done in a foreign study program (approved by Dean Peter Cramer). - Seminars or upper-level course work that require a substantial paper or project that is not supervised research. - Clinics (includes all courses with the word "Clinic" in the official course title).
+(The way that a course is graded is not the determinant of whether a course counts or not.) - Course work for which a student receives credit toward the JD degree that is approved work done at another accredited U.S. law school and work done in a foreign study program (approved by the Registrar and the Graduate and International Programs Office). - Seminars or upper-level course work that require a substantial paper or project that is not supervised research. - Clinics (includes all courses with the word "Clinic" in the official course title).